rfinnie/2ping/doc/2ping.md

     Peer time (if sent by the peer) can be viewed with *--verbose*.
     Only supported if the system is capable of generating a monotonic clock.

+--send-random=*bytes*
+:   Send random data to the peer, up to *bytes*.
+    The number of bytes will be limited by other factors, up to *--max-packet-size*.
+    If this data is to be used for trusted purposes, it should be combined with *--auth* for HMAC authentication.

 --send-time
 :   Send the host time (wall clock) with each packet.
     Peer time (if sent by the peer) can be viewed with *--verbose*.